askui/askui/docs/docs/02-Getting Started/getting-started.md

 npm i -D @vqa4gui/askui
 ```

 While the askui library provides you with a way of controlling your OS, it does not yet provide everything you need for writing and executing a test.
-You also need a way of writing up the actual test, writing up assertions to test wether an expectation holds true and, last but not least, a way to execute the tests, i.e., a test runner.
+You also need a way of
+- writing up the actual test,
+- writing up assertions to test wether an expectation holds true and, last but not least,
+- a way to execute the tests, i.e., a test runner.

 One framework which provides all of this out of the box is [Jasmine](https://jasmine.github.io/) which we are going to use in this example as it is quite easy to get started with and well-known.
 But feel free to use another test framework, such as [Jest](https://jestjs.io/) or [Mocha](https://mochajs.org/).
 How you use the askui library should be pretty much the same across these frameworks.

 ```bash
 npm i -D jasmine
 ```

 We are going to use [TypeScript](https://www.typescriptlang.org/) for writing the test instead of plain JavaScript.
-Run the following command to install Typescript, TS-Node for using Typescript together with Node.js and the types for Jasmine and Node.js itself.
+Run the following command to install Typescript, TS-Node for using Typescript together with Node.js and the types of Jasmine and Node.js.

 ```bash
 npm i -D typescript @types/jasmine @types/node ts-node